MerelAW/coding_examples/Javascript Intermediate/README.md

 * fearNotLetter: searches for missing letter in successive set of letters

-Some of these problems were also solved in Python, these solutions can be found in the "pythonversions" directory.
+Some of these problems were also solved in Python, these solutions can be found in the [pythonversions](https://github.com/MerelAW/freeCodeCamp/tree/main/Javascript%20Intermediate/pythonversions) directory.